The First Week at University

 Check Out Your Courses

-You can better understand the expectations of your courses once you read the outlines and preview the textbooks.
+You can better understand the expectations of your courses once you read the course syllabus or outlines and preview the textbooks.
 In the first week, before classes begin, log in to the learning system (Blackboard) on MyTrent to explore your courses.

-Look at each course syllabus or outline carefully: How much reading is expected?
+Look at each course syllabus or outline carefully.
+This is not a document to quickly skim; give it your full attention.
+As you read, look for key information: How much reading is expected?
 What topics will be covered?
+When is the first lab or seminar?
 When are the assignments and exams due?
 What are the late policies?
 Be sure to attend the first lecture to learn more about the content of the course and the professor’s approach to the subject.

 Note that you can change your course selection, but you will want to do it in the first or second week to avoid getting behind.
 Deadlines for making course changes are posted in the academic calendar.
 Furthermore, don’t wait too long to get your books, and pay attention to bookstore policies on ordering and returning texts and other course materials.